gonza7aav/scraping-passenger-list/README.en.md

   npm run get-passengers -- [-d | --delay <number>]
   ```

-  The default value is 200ms. **It's not recommended to go below that** without knowing how many request the server could handle/allows.
+  The default value is 200ms. **It's not recommended to go below that** without knowing how many requests the server could handle/allows.
 I am not responsible for any ban for making too many requests in a very short time.

 ### ♻️ Retrying those which failed

-If you encountered a failure or setted a limit, then you have a `.error.csv` file and here is what you should do to retry those.
+If you encountered a failure or set a limit, then you have a `.error.csv` file and here is what you should do to retry those.

 Example: If you want to retry getting the arrivals of ships that failed